 Don’t miss visiting the New Mexico Museum of Space History and learn about New Mexico’s role in the US space program through interactive exhibits.
 Explore ancient rock drawings at the Three Rivers Petroglyph Site, 30 miles north, or take a stroll through the Alameda Park Zoo.
 Check out the Heart of the Desert’s award-winning pistachios and wines, grown at Eagle Ranch.
 The farm is the site of New Mexico’s oldest and largest producing pistachio groves.

 Find more KOA campgrounds

-You can find more KOA campgrounds and other great destinations with a quick search on Campground Reviews.
-Be sure to use RV Trip Wizard and the RV LIFE App to plan your route and find other points of interest in the area.
+You can find more KOA campgrounds and other great destinations with a quick search on RV LIFE Campgrounds.
+Be sure to use RV LIFE Trip Wizard and the RV LIFE App to plan your route and find other points of interest in the area.

 Terri and her husband, Todd, are full time RVers and work campers.
 They have been living full time in their RV for nearly three years with their Cavalier King Charles Spaniel, Newton, and their Mini Aussie puppy Remi.
 They are currently wintering in Arizona with plans to continue their travels next summer.
 Writing is Terri’s passion but she also loves hiking, kayaking and anything she can do outside.